Duolingo leagues are definitely one of Duolingo’s biggest and most popular features.

 Make no mistake — if you want to win your league, then you don’t want to be competing with these guys, even if you’re an industrious learner yourself!

-Instead, you want to wait it out and give yourself a better chance of being grouped with the more casual learners (like me!).
+Instead, you will want to wait it out and give yourself a better chance of being grouped with the more casual learners (like me!).

 These are the guys that only usually complete a few lessons a day, so won’t be earning crazy high XP totals.